MatMan02/whats-spam/README.md

-# whats-spam
+# Whats-spam
-A tool to spam Whatsapp Messages
+A tool to spam Whatsapp Messages.

+# Requirements
+You need to install this packages in your pc: